dinujaddk/NutriCheck/README.md

 - User journeys
 - Wireframes and UI/UX designs
 - Adobe Illustrator prototypes
 - System overview and feature planning

-These documents provide a clear roadmap of the system’s structure and functionality before actual implementation.
+- Design resources including Adobe Illustrator `.ai` User journey files, Figma UI/UX files, and Canva persona templates.

+These resources were created by our group members and are available in this repository for reference or use in your own projects.

 ## Features